flores/moarcats-app/README.md

 ![example](http://edgecats.net)

 cat gifs on demand for any occasion or project.
-Make any request for any resource for moar cats.
+GET any resource for moar cats.
 No 5xx or 4xx's here: just cat gifs.

 Use it anywhere you need a cat gif!
 For example